-Morphs are organized by locus, with selectively-bred and genetic combination morphs appear in those sections.
+Morphs are organized by locus, with selectively-bred and genetic combination morphs appearing in those sections.

 Readers unfamiliar with the terms locus and allele need to familiarize themselves with these concepts in order to work with genetic cornsnake morphs.
 Many hobbyists continue to practice and teach pseudogenetics, especially in other species.
 Any explanation of genetics that does not include these terms is insufficient to deal with the reality of cornsnake traits as they are known today.
-Again, the genetics chapter in this book is highly recommended, and the web tutorial is an additional resource.
+Again, the genetics chapter in this book covers all you need to know, and the web tutorial is an additional resource.